 The operation of this international study program involves expenses that are not normally associated with other courses taken on the Chicago campuses of Loyola University.
 In addition, services are provided to both facilitate the work of the course and to enhance the stay in Rome.
 These services include:

-- Lunch at the Rome Center on the day of arrival
+- Box lunch and welcome bag at the Rome Center on the day of arrival

 - Pass for unlimited travel on buses and subways in Rome during entirety of stay

 - The use of the internet at the Rome Center

 - July 3rd early evening aperitivo

 - Entrance fees to multiple historic sites such as the Coliseum, Roman Forum, Vatican Museums/Sistine Chapel, Jewish Ghetto Museum, and the Pantheon

 To cover these services and administrative expenses the following fees are assessed: $400 School of Education Program Fee/Registration Fee and $300 Loyola Study Abroad Fee.
 The School of Education Program Fee/Registration Fee is collected when the student reserves a spot in the program.
 Note that this fee is non-refundable.
 The Study Abroad Fee will be billed by the Bursar to students once a course has sufficient enrollment, and at the same time tuition.

 The charge for accommodations at the Rome Center for the duration of the program (13 nights at $55 per night per person) is $715 per person for a shared double room or $1,430 for a single room (subject to availability).
 An opportunity to select roommates for those in double rooms will occur prior to departure. **All enrolled students are REQUIRED to stay on premise at the Rome Center.** Room fees must be paid in full by April 1, 2019 and will be fully refunded should students withdraw from the program prior to that date.
 Refunds of room fees will not be made for students who withdraw after that date.